AMWA-TV/is-device-configuration/docs/API requests.md

 The URL provided in the [IS-04 device](IS-04%20interactions.md) is used as the base URL for all subsequent requests.

-As described in the Configuration API, the [rolePaths](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/ConfigurationAPI.html#rolepaths_get) endpoint returns all the role paths available for the device.
+As described in the Configuration API, the [rolePaths](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/ConfigurationAPI.html#rolepaths_get) endpoint MUST return all the device model's role paths.
 Each `rolePath` MUST be created by appending [NcObject roles](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html) starting with the `root block` and using `.` as the delimiter.
 Consequently the `.` character MUST not be used inside individual object roles.

 It is RECOMMENDED for Device model objects roles to use `Unreserved Characters` as described in [RFC 3986 - 2.3.
 Unreserved Characters](https://www.ietf.org/rfc/rfc3986.txt).
 When `Reserved Characters` are used in an object role, they MUST be URL encoded when included in the `rolePaths` endpoint and subsequently in a URL.